Skip To The Main Content

 September 16, 2015

-How to Deal with a Negative Review on Google Places
+How to Deal with a Negative Review on Google Business Profile

-Have you ever found a negative review on Google Places for your business?
-Naturally, you'll want it removed.
-If the review is spam or fraudulent, Google has a process for reviewing and removing it.
+Fund a negative review on Google Business Profile for your business?
+Naturally, if it's spam or fraudulent, you'll want it removed.
+Google does have a process for reviewing and removing it.

 June 04, 2015